jaalfaro/node-bcrypt-user/README.md

 #### user.verifyPassword(password, cb)
 * password {String} the password to verify
-* cb {Function} first parameter will be an error or null, second parameter contains a boolean about whether the password is valid or not.
+* cb {Function} first parameter will be an error or null, second parameter contains a boolean about whether the password is valid or not, third parameter contains user object or null on error or on invalid password.

 Verify if the given password is valid.